vlutton/encore-ui/src/rxStatusSvc/README.md

             show: 'immediate'
         });

 Please note that the `options` are of the same type as one would provide to rxNotify.
 This should allow for maximum flexibility when necessary.
-However, as a bonus, some common behaviors expected to be overriden have been provided as their own wrapper functions.
+However, as a bonus, some common behaviours expected to be overriden have been provided as their own wrapper functions.
 For example:

         Status.setSuccessImmediate('Please show immediately')

 is the equivalent of calling `Status.setSuccess()` with the `{ show: 'immediate' }` parameter.
-Please note, there isn't much fault checking in place, so the following behavior although permitted, is not advised:
+Please note, there isn't much fault checking in place, so the following behaviour although permitted, is not advised:

         Status.setSuccessImmediate('Please show immediately', {
             show: 'next'